Katy Tur: Personal life

-Tur had a falling out with one of her parents, Zoey Tur, and the two did not speak for several years.
-In her 2022 book Rough Draft: A Memoir, Tur details her parents' achievements, as well as her relationship with them while being raised as the daughter of "parents as broadcast pioneers who often put themselves in harm's way".
+Tur had a falling out with her father Robert Tur (who later transitioned to Zoey Tur), and the two did not speak for several years.
+In her 2022 book, Rough Draft: A Memoir, Tur details her parents' achievements, as well as her relationship with them while being raised as the daughter of "parents as broadcast pioneers who often put themselves in harm's way".